copilot-emacs/copilot.el/README.md

 enables it on the server before switching, so you no longer have to leave Emacs to unlock a model in the GitHub settings.

+Any Bring Your Own Key (BYOK) models you have registered are listed too, tagged `[BYOK: PROVIDER]`.
+Selecting one routes your chat turns to that provider using your own API key (held by the language server), rather than through Copilot's models.
+Using a BYOK model requires a BYOK-eligible Copilot account; without one the server rejects the turn with a "BYOK is disabled for this account" error.

 ### Public code references

 Copilot can detect when a suggestion closely matches publicly available code.